 You may have noticed that the piano keyboard is laid out in a repeating pattern on two black keys followed by three black keys.
 This pattern of black keys on piano is repeated up and down the keyboard anywhere from 4 to 8 times depending on how many keys your instrument has.
 Learning to identify this pattern is crucial to orienting yourself on the piano!

 Can you identify this pattern on your keyboard?

 Everytime you see this key, it is the note C. You can build the rest of the white keys from this note.
-If you need some review of the white keys, perhaps some online piano lessons with Skoove are a great option for you to try!
+If you need some review of the white keys, perhaps trying out an app to learn piano like Skoove would be a great option for you!